Ypertex/blog/content/articles/westworld-scoring-competition-content-process-relationship/index.md

 {{</note>}}

 ---

+The runner-ups and the winner were announced on June 28, 2020, via YouTube.

 That's when things went sideways.
 As you can tell from the [winners announcement on YouTube](https://www.youtube.com/watch?v=Qsi7wP024J4), the overwhelming amount of the currently 2,410 comments can be considered as disagreeing with the jury's choice.
 At the time of writing, the like/dislike feature of the announcing video is disabled---a strong hint that users have been heavily disliking the competition's conclusion so that Spitfire Audio felt forced to disable the rating function.